GeekMuch/Sudoku/README.md

-This a SudokuGUI that solves Sudokus (9x9)
+SudokuGUI that solves sudokus with size of 9x9
-#SudokuSolver